Strategies for engaging girls in computer science

-Mechatronic engineering, computer science and Chinese, and studying computer science and physics at Princeton are some of the aspirations of the graduates of the year 13 digital technologies programme at Columba College.
+Mechatronic engineering, computer science and Chinese, and studying computer science and physics at Princeton are the aspirations of some of the Columba College year 13 digital technologies programme graduates.
 All students from the class intend following a digital pathway, often in combination with another degree.
 For example, one student who produced an online comic plans to do a fine arts degree in combination with computer science.

-Julie McMahon (HOF, Technology) has worked out a successful approach to teaching digital technologies that has girls fascinated by computer science and seeing it as the foundation of multiple career paths in the twenty-first century.
+Julie McMahon (HOF, Technology) has worked out a successful approach to digital technologies learning that has girls fascinated by computer science.
+The students are seeing it as the foundation of multiple career paths in the twenty-first century.

-Julie discusses her approach to software engineering and the importance of contextualising computer science to engage girls in this recent assignment submitted for a paper at Canterbury University.
+Julie discusses her approach to software engineering.
+She also writes about the importance of contextualising computer science to engage girls in this assignment submitted for a paper at Canterbury University.

-Scrum is a project management framework used in software engineering by teams working together on problem solving and decision making to ensure a quality product is produced in a timely manner.
+Scrum is a project management framework used in software engineering.
+Teams work together on problem solving and decision making to ensure a quality product is produced in a timely manner.
 The approach includes stand-up meetings where team members meet each day.
-In these meetings the work for the day and progress to date is discussed and the group raises any problems that could impede progress.
-Each project has a scrum board and post-it notes are used to provide a record of progress.
+In these meetings the work for the day and progress to date is discussed.
+The group raises any problems that could impede progress.
+Each project has a scrum board and post-it notes are used to record progress.

-Julie introduced this system to the students, who found it an extremely effective way to not only manage their projects but also provide evidence for curriculum level 8 understandings of project management, AS 91609 Undertake project management to support technological practice, and the Scholarship standard.
+Julie introduced this system to the students.
+The students found it an extremely effective way to not only manage their projects.
+They also found it provided evidence for curriculum level 8 understandings of project management, AS 91609 Undertake project management to support technological practice, and the Scholarship standard.

-Level 3 projects this year have included an online comic with parallex scrolling produced by a student who is also a talented illustrator and a website for a local air cadet training group.
+NCEA level 3 projects this year have included an online comic with parallax scrolling produced by a student who is a talented illustrator and a website for a local air cadet training group.

 School culture supports computer science and technology

-Julie also identifies supporting education beyond the classroom as another important strategy to lift the profile of digital technologies and the technology curriculum area.
+Julie also identifies supporting education beyond the classroom as another important strategy to lift the profile of digital technologies and the technology learning area.

 A robotics club is run after school with students entering in the National Robocup Competition.
-The girls have found the Theatre Challenge particularly engaging and came up with a presentation using robots based on the Wizard of Oz (Columba’s school production that year).
+The girls have found the Theatre Challenge particularly engaging.
+They came up with a presentation using robots based on the Wizard of Oz (Columba’s school production that year).
 Sandy Garner, a lecturer in computer science at Otago University assists with the robotics club.

 Showcasing student success

-This is a first year the school has had a Technology Prefect.
-One of the students suggested at the end of her year 12 that the school could do with a Technology Prefect.
-After hearing her convincing speech, both Julie and the Principal couldn’t help but agree and she was duly appointed!
+This is the first year the school has had a technology prefect.
+One of the students suggested at the end of her year 12 that the school could do with a technology prefect.
+After hearing her convincing speech, both Julie and the principal couldn’t help but agree and she was duly appointed!

-Ailsa and other year 13 students also mentor a coding club run after school for years 9 and 10.
-Plans are currently afoot to start a code club for years 7 and 8 to introduce these younger students to the concepts of coding.
+Year 13 students also mentor a coding club run after school for years 9 and 10.
+There are plans to start a code club for years 7 and 8 to introduce these younger students to the concepts of coding.
 Julie notes that there are some very good resources available free at code club.